-Topic & Board Policy

-Page

-Section V - Transportation

-Bus Transportation to School (Policy 8600) 53 Bus Conduct 53 Videotapes on School Buses (Policy 8600) 54 Penalties for Infractions (Policy 5610, 5610.04) 54 Transportation of Students by Private Vehicle (Policy 8660) 54 Self-Transportation to School (Policy 5515) 55 Random Drug Testing for Student Drivers 55 Use of Motorized Utility Vehicles (Policy 5515.01) 56
+Topic & Board Policy Page Section V - Transportation Bus Transportation to School (Policy 8600) 52 Bus Conduct 53 Videotapes on School Buses (Policy 8600) 54 Penalties for Infractions (Policy 5610, 5610.04) 54 Transportation of Students by Private Vehicle (Policy 8660) 54 Self-Transportation to School (Policy 5515) 54 Random Drug Testing for Student Drivers 54 Use of Motorized Utility Vehicles (Policy 5515.01) 55

-NOTE: This Student/Parent Handbook is based in significant part on policies adopted by the Board of Education and Administrative Guidelines developed by the Superintendent.
-Those Board Policies and Administrative Guidelines are incorporated by reference into the provisions of this Handbook.
-The Policies and Administrative Guidelines are periodically updated in response to changes in the law and other circumstances.
-Therefore, there may have been changes to the documents reviewed in this Handbook since it was printed in 8-1-23 .
-If you have questions or would like more information about a specific issue or document, contact your school principal or access the document on the District's website: www.pleasantlocalschools.org by clicking on "High School Documents" a finding the specific policy or administrative guideline in the Table of Contents for that section.
-1
+NOTE: This Student/Parent Handbook is based in significant part on policies adopted by the Board of Educ Administrative Guidelines developed by the Superintendent Those Board Policies and Administrative Guid incorporated by reference into the provisions of this Handbook.
+The Policies and Administrative Guid periodically updated in response to changes in the law and other circumstances.
+Therefore, there may be changed to the documents reviewed in this Handbook since it was printed in If you have que would like more information about a specific issue or document, contact your school principal or, or access the document on the District's website: clicking on " "and finding the specific policy or administrative guideline in the Fable of Contensection. lelines are elines are bave been estions orby